tqace/EXPHY/README.md

 ## Introduction
 This is the official PyTorch implementation for the paper: **EXPHY: Learning Explainable Intuitive Physics in Neural Networks**.
 The code contains:
 - pre-trained model
-- Visual demos of **counterfactual imagination** for two types (Collision and Coulomb interaction) of physical events
+- Visual demos of **counterfactual imagination**:
+  1. Collision: _1.
+What if the cylinder is heavier?_; _2.
+What if the sphere is heavier?_
+  2. Coulomb interaction: _1.
+What if the objects are uncharged?_; _2.
+What if the objects undergo repulsion?_
 - Inference code for physical event **explanation**

 ## Visualization Demos